 What is financial literacy?

 Financial literacy is the ability to understand and effectively use financial skills, such as personal financial management, budgeting, and investing.
-Merely possessing money is not enough to make it sustainable.
+In the world of investments and creating wealth through multi-channels, merely possessing money is not enough to make it sustainable.
 Financial literacy for women is thus very important to keep track of finances.

 Women and financial literacy